mozilla-ai/lumigator/lumigator/python/mzai/backend/backend/tests/README.md

 - `integration` tests that depend on some external service to run

-The external services that the application depends on are the SQLite database, Ray cluster, and S3 storage.
+The external services that the application depends on are the database, Ray cluster, and S3 storage.

 Currently, we are using the [TestContainers](https://testcontainers-python.readthedocs.io/en/latest/) library to provide some of these dependencies for testing.